 Instead of using the client library, you could use the following:

-- Cloud Storage Browser in the Google Cloud Platform Console.
-Useful for uploading objects quickly.
+- Cloud Storage Browser in the Google Cloud Platform Console, which is useful for uploading objects quickly.